 You are using your extensive vocabulary of English words all day and every day.

 But there might be a few gaps in your English language knowledge.
 With well over a million words, our language is extremely rich.
-But who can remember all of the strange and weird words?
+But who can remember all of the weird and strange words in English?

 There is a word for every movement, emotion or thing you can possibly imagine.
-There are even silly invented words like tic tacs, big data, noob, unfriend and selfies.
+There are even silly invented words we use in everyday conversation like tic tacs, big data, noobs, unfriend, and selfies.

-If you believe you have a fantastic knowledge of vocabulary, here’s a fun, weird word challenge for you.
+If you believe you have a fantastic knowledge of vocabulary, here’s a fun challenge for you.

-Do you know the correct word for these 18 everyday objects?
+Find the right word for 18 everyday objects

 There is nothing strange or unusual here.
-These are some of the most common things we use and look at without giving them even a second thought.
+These are some of the most common things we use and look at every day without giving them even a second thought.

 But if you needed to write about any of these objects, what word would you use?

-Are you up to this tough but fun vocabulary challenge?
+Are you up to this tough but fun weird word vocabulary challenge to find uncommon words for common things?

-Well, let’s get started and see if you can find the right word for each image.
+Well, let’s get started and see if you can find the correct answer for each image.

-How did you get on with this vocabulary test?
+How did you get on with this weird English word vocabulary test?
 Maybe you are a little mystified by one or two, or even a few more.

-Well, relax and don’t panic too much.
-Very few people know all of these words.
+Well, relax, and don’t panic too much.
+Very few people know all of these strange words.
 But if you are curious, the answers are towards the end of this article.

-What we use when we don’t know a word
+What do we use when we don’t know a word

 Describing is the best way of writing to let your readers know what you are talking about.